A series of webinars the 3rd week of each month, Sep-Nov, 10:00am - 12:00 pm EDT (4 - 6:00 pm CET)

 October 22, 2020: Statistical Engineering Case Studies: University Experiences.

 After setting the stage by discussing the importance of case studies to the discipline of Statistical Engineering, we then discuss two University projects.
 The first application comes from the University of Amsterdam’s consultancy group with a case study on how to predict student success or failure using machine learning and applying statistical engineering theory.
 The second case comes from a Statistical Engineering course at Virginia Tech, where the students gained real-world experience dealing with complex and unstructured problems dealing with Covid-19.
+(Recording available by clicking the title of the presentation.).

 Martha Gardner (GE): "Case Studies for Statistical Engineering"